 The order shows more items than the invoice

-If the inventory hasn't been received into stock the quantity can be easily reduced on the order.
-However, if the items are actually still on order with your supplier you should instead split them to a back order to ensure you retain a record that they have been ordered and are awaiting delivery.
+The quantity can be easily reduced on the order.
+If the items are actually still on order with your supplier you should split them to a back order rather than just reducing the quantity, to ensure you retain a record that they have been ordered and are awaiting delivery.

 Prices are different

-If there are variances in the order prices, update your order before receiving the invoice.
+If the order prices are different from the invoice prices, update your order before receiving the invoice.

-When the invoice is received, when you click to receive inventory the product cost price will by default be updated with the cost on the purchase order.
-If you don't want this to happen uncheck the checkbox before submitting.
+When the invoice is received, when you click to receive inventory the product cost price will be updated with the cost on the purchase order to make the next order more accurate.

 If you have already received the inventory, you must still update the order prices to be the same as the supplier invoice BEFORE you receive the invoice.
 Although the inventory was received at the old price, Brightpearl will make the necessary accounting adjustments to account for this difference; posting the difference directly to cost of sales.
 Although your accounting is taken care of, you will not see an updated value for your stocked items.